Dota 2

 Dota 2 has a large esports scene, with teams from around the world playing in various professional leagues and tournaments.
-Valve organizes the Dota Pro Circuit, which are a series of tournaments that award qualification points for earning direct invitations to The International, the game's premier tournament held annually.
-Internationals feature a crowdfunded prize money system that has seen amounts in upwards of US$40 million, making Dota 2 the most lucrative esport.
+Valve organizes The International, the game's premier tournament which is held annually.
+Internationals feature a crowdfunded prize money system that has seen amounts in upwards of US$40 million, making Dota 2 one of the most lucrative esports.
 Media coverage of most tournaments is done by a selection of on-site staff who provide commentary and analysis for the ongoing matches similar to traditional sporting events.
 In addition to playing live to audiences in arenas and stadiums, broadcasts of them are also streamed over the internet and sometimes simulcast on television, with several million in viewership numbers.

 Despite criticism going towards its steep learning curve and overall complexity, Dota 2 was praised for its rewarding gameplay, production quality, and faithfulness to its predecessor, with many considering it to be one of the greatest video games of all time.
 It has been one of the most played games on Steam since its release, with over a million concurrent players at its peak.
 The popularity of the game has led to merchandise and media adaptations, including comic books and an anime series, as well as promotional tie-ins to other games and media.
 The game allows for the community to create their own gamemodes, maps, and cosmetics, which are uploaded to the Steam Workshop.
 Two spinoff games, Artifact and Dota Underlords, were released by Valve.
 Dota 2 has been used in machine learning experiments, with a team of bots known as the OpenAI Five showing the capability to defeat professional players.